Speakerfile/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the kitten to delete
+corporation | The corporation id username | The username of the expert to retrieve

 #Link